ansys/pyansys-geometry/docker/README.rst

   ``Dockerfile.linux`` image.
 * If you are running on a Windows-based machine with Docker CE, you will need to build the ``Dockerfile.windows`` image.
-* If you are running on a Windows-based machine and you have ``Docker Desktop``, bear in mind that you can run both kinds of containers.
+* If you are running on a Windows-based machine and you have ``WSL``, bear in mind that you can also run Linux containers.

 Prerequisites
 ^^^^^^^^^^^^^